comeeasy/WhoAre_mYou/README.md

 # WhoAre_mYou
 The system for Coexistence with cat.

-Providing profiles of cats living around SangMyung University
+We are providing profiles of cats living around SangMyung University